chriskrycho/emberconf-2018-slides/talk.md

 console.log(result.innerText);
 ```

 Note: TypeScript can infer a _lot_.
 It’ll even infer more interesting types we haven’t talked about yet, like _union_ types.
-Here, TypeScript knows that we’re returning _either_ a string or an object with a key named “say” which has a string value.
-And when we go to use it, we’ll have to check what the type is, or TS will yell at us.

 ---